Akshithagg/ML-FUNDAMENTALS/README.md

 # ML-FUNDAMENTALS
 This repository contains my work for the IIIT Hyderabad Machine Learning course.
-The module focuses on building intuition and hands-on understanding
+Where I try , understand, and navigate my way through the coursework.

 Week 1
 Module: Probability & Statistics